WebsiteBaker-modules/anynews/README.md

 		register_frontend_modfiles('js');
 	}

+If you can't find the code above in the index.php of your template, simply at the last code block to the end of your &lt;head&gt;&lt;/head&gt; section.

 ## Usage
 As Anynews is designed to fetch news items from the WebsiteBaker `news` module, you need to add some news entries with the `news` module **before** you can use Anynews.
 If no news are available, Anynews just outputs the message "No news available yet".
 Follow the steps below to add some news entries with the WebsiteBaker `news` module.